Technology / Networking

 Class C IP addresses offer the fewest hosts because the network portion occupies three octets.

-You might notice that the default IP address your home router uses falls into the Class C category.
-This is a special subnet reserved for private IP addresses, you can read why in the Network Address Translation article.
+You might notice that your home router's default IP address falls into the Class C category.
+This special subnet is reserved for private IP addresses; you can read why in the Network Address Translation article.

 Class C Subnet Netmasks and Hosts